3mdeb/blog.3mdeb.com/source/_posts/2017-01-22-nrf51822-programing-with-openocd-under-linux.markdown

 ### Enable user access to Debugger

-First we need to check our debugger is detected.
+First we need to check, that our debugger is detected.
 There should be line like
 this:

 ```